Peer Support

 The Breast Cancer peer support meeting is held the last Monday of every month in person or by Zoom from 5:30pm to 7pm.

-If you would like to talk on a one to one basis, BCAK has peer support survivors who will be their to listen to you.
+If you would like to talk on a one-to-one basis, BCAK has peer support survivors who will be there to listen to you.
 The peer support coordinator will match you with a peer support survivor who has had a similar breast cancer experience.

 We want you to know that you are not alone and we are here for support.